indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_config_tugger_extensions.rst

 ``FileManifest.add_python_resources()``
 =======================================

-This method adds an iterable of Python resources to a ``FileManifest`` instance in a specified directory prefix.
-This is effectively a wrapper for ``for value in values: self.add_python_resource(prefix, value)``.
+This method adds an iterable of Python resources to a :py:class:`starlark_tugger.FileManifest` instance in a specified directory prefix.
+This is effectively a wrapper for
+``for value in values: self.add_python_resource(prefix, value)``.

 For example, to place the Python distribution's standard library Python source modules in a directory named ``lib``::